damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

    - Various types of analyses are used to gather insights about why and when assets fail.
    - Standards
    - Regulations
-4. The roles and responsibilities of maintenance personnel
-5. Definition of the software support environment Verification procedures including
+5. Definition of information on the procedures necessary for programmers to maintain the software, containing
+   - Verification procedures consist of
      - Requirements and procedures necessary to check the performance of the system following modification or maintenance of the system
-6. Error Conditions consist of
+   - Error Conditions containing
      - An explanation of the source(s) of each error and recommended methods to correct each error.
-7. Maintenance Software
+   - Maintenance Software
+     - Any special maintenance software and its supporting documentation used to maintain the system
+   - Describing step-by-step the procedures for setting up and sequencing inputs for testing

 How to visualize the process of maintenance ?